Antennas and transmitters

 you prefer) of the radio waves you're trying to detect that

-determines the length of the antenna you need to use.
+determines the size and type of the antenna you need to use.
 Broadly speaking,

-the length of the antenna has to be about half the wavelength of the
+the length of a simple (rod-type) antenna has to be about half the wavelength of the

-Let's see how that works for FM.
+Let's see how it works for FM.
 If I try to listen to a typical

 radio broadcast on an FM frequency of 100 MHz (100,000,000 Hz), the